ibarbylev/250324-dam/README.md

 # 250324-dam
-Classworks and homeworksfor 250324-dam group of IT Career Hub
+Class works and homeworks for 250324-dam group of IT Career Hub